 Housing lawyers have welcomed the government’s announcement

-today (15 April 2019) that it will end no-fault eviction of tenants, but they warn this will not be enough to solve the housing crisis.
+today (15 April 2019) that it will end no-fault eviction of tenants, but they warn that this will not be enough to solve the housing crisis.

 The government says it wants to abolish Housing Act 1988 s21 notices.
 Tenants currently renting under an assured shorthold tenancy agreement can be evicted with a minimum of eight weeks’ notice.
-In its announcement, the prime minister described this as ‘unfair’ and believes that people should have a ‘right to feel secure in their home, settled in their community and able to plan for the future with confidence’.
+In its announcement, the prime minister described this as ‘unfair’ and said that people should have a ‘right to feel secure in their home, settled in their community and able to plan for the future with confidence’.

 Over the past 10 years, the number of private rented households has doubled to 4.7m.
 A report

 by the housing charity Shelter found that 43 per cent of renting families with children are worried about losing their home.
 There has been a growing clamour from LAG